google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

-# Manually Configure Authentication Mechanism for GCP
+# Configure Authentication Mechanism for GCP

+## Authentication Mechanism for the Control Plane
 For both methods (Workload Identity and Kubernetes Secret), the first manual step is creating a
 [Google Cloud Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts/project)